 Setting targets requires the ESG committee to carefully examine the attainability of the targets which should be weighed against the company's ambitions and goals.
-During the year, our Group set targets on an absolute basis.
+During the Reporting Period, the Group set targets on an absolute basis.

 A. ENVIRONMENTAL ASPECTS